saucelabs/sauce-docs/docs/mobile-apps/real-device-cleaning.md

 :::

 :::caution
-On Private Devices setting up VPNs is not supported.
-Please check our documentation related to settings up secure connection to your internal networks/firewall/endpoints.
-[Sauce Connect ](secure-connections/sauce-connect-5/) for details.
+Setting up VPNs on private devices is not supported.
+Please consult our documentation on how to set up a secure connection to your internal networks, firewalls, or endpoints.
+For more details, visit [Sauce Connect](secure-connections/sauce-connect-5/).
 :::

 While both Private and Public Devices follow the same cleaning process, Private Devices can be configured to allow applications and accounts to persist between sessions.
 Please see [Private Device Management](/basics/acct-team-mgmt/private-device-mgmt) for details.